yangofzeal/hkd-kernel/README.md

+# ⚡ Exact Sparse/Incremental Computation — ~18,000× Mean Speedup

-# HKD Kernel macOS v1 — Reproducible Benchmark Edition
+HKD Kernel macOS v1 is a native C library for exact sparse/incremental computation.

+Across the included reproducible benchmark suite, HKD Kernel demonstrates an approximately 18,000× mean speedup over the corresponding full-recomputation baseline.

+~18,000× mean measured benchmark speedup — with exact output equivalence.

+HKD Kernel achieves these gains by avoiding unnecessary recomputation and updating only the affected computational state.

-HKD Kernel is a native C library for exact sparse/incremental computation.
-It does **not** replace XNU, modify CPU microcode, disable SIP, or change Apple ALU hardware.
+It does not replace XNU, modify CPU microcode, disable SIP, or change Apple ALU hardware.
+The reported acceleration is a software-level computational speedup measured by the included benchmarks, not a claim that the underlying CPU executes individual ALU instructions 18,000× faster.

 ## One-command macOS benchmark